Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 wooden wall or barrier, and any mundane stone wall less than 1 meter in width.

-For non-mundane walls, they may add +(Essence) to smash through the wall.
+For non-mundane walls, they may add +(Essence) to this Feat of Strength.

 Greater Charms